stefalie/gb/README.md

 ## Known Issues & TODO

+TODO: split this into a different file.
+TODO: list which blargg tests actually work

 ### Blargg Tests Fail Because gb Is Instruction-Stepped

 Blargg's memory timing tests fail.
 This is because the emulator is instruction-stepped and not cycle-stepped.
 The tests look at the scenario where the timer is updated in the middle of an instruction and reading the register that contains the timer.
 Now the result depends on the exact cycles when the read/write and the timer update happen.
 This is currently not supported.
 See these sources here for a better explanation.